-When donating to charity, a stock gift is often a better option than handing cash to your favorite nonprofit organization.
-Nonprofits love to receive cash, but it is not always the most financially sound way to finance operations from a donor’s perspective.
+When donating to charity, a stock donation is often a better option than handing cash to your favorite nonprofit organization.
+Nonprofits love to accept cash donations, but it is not always the most financially sound way to finance operations from a donor’s perspective.
 While many veteran investors know and understand stock donations’ value, many more are just getting started.
 We help everyone who wants to donate stock to charity to do it in the easiest, fastest, and most convenient way possible.
 This article will look at the seven most important things you should know about making stock donations.

 #1: The Tax Benefits Of Giving a Stock Gift Are Enormous